taroooyan/bg-wiki/Nano-Operation-Manual.md

 **SENSOR Cautions:**

 Although the Nano sensor inside its closed Pelican micro-case is well protected from shock and from pressure transients, sudden changes in pressure, like slamming a car door, can possibly damage the sensor.
 The pressure inside the tube is very low.
 The membrane is under constant tension from atmospheric pressure.
 Being at altitude *reduces* the strain on it.
 But, the membrane is basically extremely thin glass.
 Mica to be precise, so it's low density and very brittle.
 Any sharp shock can shatter it.
-Of course anything that pokes it will pop it like a party balloon.
+Anything that pokes it will pop it like a party balloon.

 - NEVER touch the membrane of the pancake sensor!
 (It can damage the sensor!)